OsasAzamegbe/Url-Shortening-Service/README.md

 # Url-Shortening-Service

-**URL SHORTENER** that takes urls and gives users shortened versions for easier use.
+**URL SHORTENER** that takes URLs and gives users shortened versions for easier use.
-The shortened urls redirect to the original __long url__ when accessed through a browser.
+The shortened URLs redirect to the original __long URL__ when accessed through a browser.
 Built with the MERN stack.
-MongoDb, Node.js, React and Express.
+MongoDB, Node.js, React and Express.
+Deplyed to Heroku with the live version available at https://sh-orten.herokuapp.com/.

 To run this project locally: